pnp/List-Formatting/view-samples/generic-risk-score-format/README.md

 # Project Indicator - Risk Score Indicator

+## Summary
+A number column is evaluated against tiers of values to provide colors corresponding to score ranges.

 ## Color-coded score ranges (risk-score-viewformat.json)

 A number column is evaluated against tiers of values to provide colors corresponding to score ranges.
 This format provides 4 ranges: